syed-musthafa01/ai-spam-detector/README.md

 # AI Spam Detector

 A machine learning web app that classifies text messages as **Spam** or **Not Spam**, with a Python/FastAPI backend, a scikit-learn model, and a minimal HTML/JS frontend.
-Built with the help of AI coding tools (AI IDEs / AI models).

 **Live demo:** https://ai-spams-detector.netlify.app/